Learning Control by Iterative Inversion: Iterative Inversion

 We start with the simple case of a linear $\F$.
-As is clear from Figure \ref{fig:problem_illustration}, the distribution shift is not a problem in this case, and iterative inversion converges in a single iteration.
+As is clear from Figure \ref{fig:problem_illustration}, inverse distribution shift is not a problem in this case, as the inverse function is the same for any $x$, and iterative inversion converges in a single iteration.